typhonjs-node-npm-scripts/typhonjs-npm-build-test/README.md

   },
 ```

-The following is the standard `npm-scripts.json` file that all TyphonJS NPM modules use:
+The following is a standard `.npmscriptrc` file that all TyphonJS NPM modules use:
 ```
 {
    "build":